boradem/boradem/README.md

 - 👋 Hi, I’m Boran DEMİR
 - 💻 I'm currently a Computer Engineer Student
 - 👀 I’m interested in Data Science and ML
-- 🌱 I’m currently learning Python, Numpy, Pandas
+- 🌱 I’m currently learning Data Science using Python and libraries.
 - 📫 How to reach me borandemir50@gmail.com